 Work times, otherwise known as job time items, are added directly to the job sheet that the engineer has been assigned to.
 This follows the same procedure covered in further detail in the job sheets section of the Clik Service manual.

-- To add time items open up the job sheet you want to add them too and click on the times tab
+To add time items open up the job sheet you want to add them to and click on the 'Times' tab

 The timesheet editor allows you to add in non-work times alongside work times already booked from the job sheet module.
 This will then give you a full breakdown for each engineer, per week of hours worked.